stefanicjuraj/docs2llms/README.md

 ## Parameters

+- `local_directory`: The local directory containing the documentation content.
 - `remote_directory`: The URL to the remote directory containing the documentation content.
 - `llms_file`: The output file for the processed content.
 Defaults to `llms.txt`.
 - `llms_full_file`: The output file for the processed content.
 Defaults to `llms-full.txt`.